wryun/rjsone/README.md

 few languages that is also valid YAML/JSON, unlike the common option of hijacking languages designed for plain text (or HTML) templating.
-If your template is valid YAML/JSON, your editor can help you out with syntax highlighting, and the after you apply the template you will always have valid YAML/JSON.
+If your template is valid YAML/JSON, your editor can help you out with syntax highlighting, and after you apply the template you will always have valid YAML/JSON.

 I also want to be 'declarative configuration language' agnostic